FF:SUP004 Psychology for teachers II - Course Information

 - 1. Specific learning disorders - dyslexia, dysgraphia, dysorthographia, dyscalculia, dyspraxia, dysmusia, dyspinxia; causes, symptoms, reeducation and compensation, evaluation and classification of pupils with specific learning disorders.
 ADHD and ADD; procedures for teaching and educating children with ADHD.

 - 2. Psychological aspects of testing, evaluation and classification pupils' learning outcomes - functions of testing and evaluation, types of examinations (oral, written, practical); examination state - exam fever/stage fright (symptoms, consequences, reduction of stage fright on the part of teacher and pupil, kinds of stage fright).

-- 3. Teacher personality - approaches and methods of exploring teacher personality, requirements for teacher's personality, teacher's personality from the perspective of pupils, typology of teacher personality, development and formation of teacher personality, difficulties in the development of teacher personality.
+- 3. Teacher's personality psychology - approaches and methods of exploring teacher's personality, requirements for teacher's personality, teacher's personality from the perspective of pupils, some typologies of teachers' personalities, development and formation of the teachers' personality, difficulties in the development of the teachers' personality.
 Teacher's professional efficacy.
 Teacher's concept of teaching.
 Teaching styles.

 - 4. Relationships between teachers and pupils and their formation (components represented in the relationship between teacher and pupil, teacher to pupil relationship - factors, some typical kinds of relationships of teachers to pupils; pupil to teacher relationship - factors.
 The concept of teaching as a "helping profession".

 - 5. Psychology of education and self-education - psychological aspects of education and its various resources; requirements; rewards and punishments, encouragement; persuasion; verbal and nonverbal activities, direct and indirect; role-playing; modelling; styles of education; activity personality, self-concept a self-education.